matteodem/meteor-easy-search/README.md

 {{> esAutosuggest index="tags" placeholder="Add tags"}}
 ```

 This is all what it takes to add a "select2" like input field to your app.
+Get the data with the jQuery method ``esAutosuggestData()``.

 ### Creating a search index